 Haven't been to Adelaide however Kangaroo Island might be worth a visit.
-Not sure how far the old mining town of Cooper Pedy, where people live in subterrean homes is, but I reckon it's worth seeing if it ain't too far. about 6 years ago
+Not sure how far the old mining town of Cooper Pedy, where people live in subterrean homes is, but I reckon it's worth seeing if it ain't too far. over 6 years ago

 Melbourne is my favourite Australian city - I love it for the food, shopping, walking around the city and the best customer service in the world.

 Walking the streets of Melbourne for colourful cultural experiences, you will find laneways of artworks and great little cafes/wine bars.

 Adelaide is also a lovely city - but a lot quieter than Melbourne or Sydney.
 Expect a lot of gardens and churches.
 Travel up to the Adelaide Hills for some "German" style villages including little restaurants and art galleries and then keep going until you reach the Barossa Valley (beyond the Clare Valley). over 6 years ago